capuccino26/BVMF-Scraping/README.md

   * Confirmation for general completion.
 * For the successfully scraped data a new folder will be generated named "BVMF" with each company listed individually.
 * Each company have the raw data in ".xlsx" format and the plots of relevant data.

+### Obtaining CVM codes from excel file
+* For an easier use the alternative version "BVMF_SCRAPING_FROMEXCEL" has been released, in which it iss possible to gather the CVM codes directly from an excel file in the Path directory, with each code in one line of the first column, similar to the attached example "CÓDIGOS_CVM".
+* In this version a new popup will be shown asking the name of the file in the Path folder (CÓDIGOS_CVM in the example).